 Later we’ll continue to the city of Alexandria on Egypt’s north coast.
 [B,L]

 Today we explore Alexandria.
-Highlights include the National Museum, Pompey's Pillar, the Catacombs, the New Bibliotheca and the Montazah Palace.
-Our last stop for a photo at the Citadel of Qaitbay, a spectacular 15th century fortress overlooking the Mediterranean.
+Highlights include the National Museum, Pompey’s Pillar, the Catacombs, the New Bibliotheca and the Montazah Palace.
+Our last stop is for a photo at the Citadel of Qaitbay, a spectacular 15th century fortress overlooking the Mediterranean.
 [B,L]

 Our journey takes us westward through the dunes along the Mediterranean coast, following the route of Field Marshal Montgomery to El Alamein.
 [B]

 Special Experience: We visit the Commonwealth War Cemetery associated with the Battle of El Alamein.

 This morning we fly to Luxor in Upper Egypt.
 Here we’ll explore the fascinating Karnak Temple, dedicated to the Pharaoh Amun.
 Approximately 30 pharaohs contributed to the temple’s structure over time, which explains its monumental size!
 We’ll then visit Luxor Temple, once connected to Karnak Temple by a 3-kilometre-long Avenue of Sphinxes.
 Luxor Temple is also home to a 25-metre pink granite obelisk, which was part of a matching pair until the 1830s when one was given to France.
 It now stands in the centre of the Place de la Concorde in Paris.
 [B]

 Enjoy the day at leisure to relax or explore at your own pace.
 [B]